 The PG1 Pharmacy Residency at UF Health Shands Hospital is an ASHP-accredited program emphasizing clinical pharmacy practice and its relationship to the total health system.
 The residency provides a framework for the practitioner to develop the skills necessary for providing pharmaceutical care in a variety of different health care settings.

-There are ten pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
-These are divided among pharmacy practice and several other specialties.
-Two to five of the positions will be in the pharmacy practice program.
+There are nine pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
+These are divided among the PGY-1 pharmacy residency and PGY-2 specialty residencies that include critical care, infectious disease, hematology/oncology, and pediatrics.
 This residency offers four required rotations and provides ample time for elective rotations in a variety of settings.

 - Adult Internal Medicine, Critical Care, and General Pediatrics

 - Pharmacy Administration, Drug Policy and Medication Safety/Quality

 - Medical Intensive Care Unit (ICU), Surgical ICU, Burn ICU, Neurosurgical ICU, Cardiothoracic ICU, Trauma ICU, Emergency Medicine

 - Pediatric ICU, Neonatal ICU, Pediatric Hematology/Oncology, Pediatric Cardiothoracic ICU